neetigyachahar/CodeBox/README.md

 ## Hosting
-- Please wait for heroku to wake after clicking on the link To keep this repo protected, the project was hosted on firebase [CodeBox](https://codebox-2a0ac.web.app/codebox)
+- Please wait for heroku to wake after clicking on the link
+- To keep this repo protected, the project was hosted on firebase [CodeBox](https://codebox-2a0ac.web.app/codebox)

-Since Pastebin api were not reliable and had very limited quota, I quickly created a similar solution in express and mongoDB.
+-Since Pastebin api were not reliable and had very limited quota, I quickly created a similar solution in express and mongoDB.
 Hosted [here](https://codebox-api.herokuapp.com/)

 ## Screenshots